Let Them Eat Gluten Free Cake

 • or one package store bought gluten free puff pastry

-• 1 large egg mixed with 1 tbsp water and a pinch of salt for the egg wash
+• 1 large egg mixed with 1 tablespoon water and a pinch of salt for the egg wash

 Glaze